USING IRONXL

 Code Explanation:

-A Workbook object is created.
-The LoadCSV method for the Workbook object is then used to specify the name of the CSV, its format, which delimiters are used in the CSV file being read.
+A WorkBook object is created.
+The LoadCSV method for the WorkBook object is then used to specify the name of the CSV, its format, and which delimiters are used in the CSV file being read.
 In this case, commas are used as delimiters.

-A Worksheet object is then created.
+A WorkSheet object is then created.
 This is where the contents of the CSV file will be placed.
-Then the file is saved under a new name and format.
+The file is saved under a new name and format.

 2. IronXL for Excel Files

 Use IronXL for your project as a streamlined way to work with Excel file formats in C#.
-You can either install IronXL via direct download or alternatively you can use NuGet Install for Visual Studio.
+You can either install IronXL via direct download.
+Alternatively, you can use NuGet Install for Visual Studio.
 The software is free for development.

 WorkBook is the class of IronXL whose object provides full access to the Excel file and all of its functions.
 For example, if we want to access an Excel file, we'd use the code: